18th Nov, 2010 | Source : USDLA

 Dear Valued Reader,

-Welcome to “Excellence in Distance Learning,” a special section produced in partnership with the United States Distance Learning Association (USDLA).
+Welcome to “Excellence in Distance Learning,” a special section produced in partnership with the United States Distance Learning Association (USDLA), as well as through special institutions where you can buy book reports for future or current research projects..

 USDLA is the premier distance learning association in the United States and beyond.
 The USDLA mission is to serve the distance learning community by providing advocacy, information, networking and opportunity.
 As the leading distance learning membership organization, we help you stay connected and ahead of trends in distance learning.
 Whether it is distance learning via satellite, videoconferencing, online or other means of distribution, USDLA keeps you informed about technology development, design and application.
 Today, distance learning is an ever growing entity within the education and training industry.
 Distance learners around the world are acquiring knowledge 24 hours a day, 365 days a year.
 USDLA continues to raise awareness and maintain its leadership in the growth and promotion of distance learning.